SK3-4121/SBoxx/README.md

 Any one wondering why I just did not use curl (Its because im a moke and though this is cooler xd)

 # Patch Notes: V3.1a
-New Route.php
+New Route.php.
-Inv URL Embeds
+Inv URL Embeds.
-Libhookz.php logs
+Libhookz.php logs.